 6. Te voy a dar/pegar una hostia que…

-Hostia, which translates as "host" in the holy communion, can be used as an exclamation on its own to mean "shit" or "holy shit."
-Spain is a Catholic country after all.
-Don’t forget, you can also say “me cago en la hostia" or “es más feo que la hostia," if you want to touch a nerve.
+Hostia, which translates as “host” in the holy communion, can be used as an exclamation on its own to mean “shit” or “holy shit.”
+Spain is a Catholic country, after all.
+Don’t forget, you can also say me cago en la hostia or es más feo que la hostia, if you want to really touch a nerve.

-In this example, it means something like “I will give you such a slap that…" and it’s one of my favorite ways of swearing in Spanish.
+In this example, it means something like “I will give you such a slap that…” and it’s one of my favorite ways to swear in Spanish.
 The more creative, the better: